Integrative Seminar in Psychology Research

 Association for Contextual Behavioral Science

-Christopher, M. S., Goerling, R. J., Rogers, B. S., Hunsinger, M., Baron, G., Bergman, A. L., & Zava, D. T. (in press).
+Christopher, M. S., Goerling, R. J., Rogers, B. S., Hunsinger, M., *Baron, G., *Bergman, A., & Zava, D. T. (2016).
 A pilot study evaluating the effectiveness of a mindfulness-based intervention on cortisol awakening response and health outcomes among law enforcement officers.
-Journal of Police and Criminal Psychology.
+Journal of Police and Criminal Psychology, 31, 15-28.

 Christopher, M. S., *Woodrich, L. E., & *Tiernan, K. A. (2014).
 Using cognitive interviews to assess the cultural validity of state and trait measures of mindfulness among Zen Buddhists.
 Mindfulness, 5, 145-160.